genterist/simpleCompiler/README.md

 # FULL SCANNER IMPLEMENTATION
 Author: Tam N Nguyen

 ## Execution
 make : compile main program
-make test : compile test program scanner [file name] : scan a file scanner : input from keyboard or file redirection stream
+testFronEnd [file name] : scan a file testFrontEnd : input from keyboard or file redirection stream

+Results will be saved to "parseResult"

 Program will quit when EOF reached or there is an error When in manual keyboard input mode, CTRL-Z (EOF signal) will terminate the program